Another 10% discount for everyone? Let Vincent do better.

 Advantages:

-• Highly customizable loyalty program structures.
+• Highly customizable program structures.

 • No transaction fees.

-• Supports both card and cardless programs.
+• Supports both card and cardless programs, with access to loyalty-expert support.

 Disadvantages:

-• User interface may feel outdated.
+• The interface can feel dated.

 • Limited out-of-the-box integrations.

-• Setup may require technical assistance.
+• Setup may require some technical assistance.

 FAQs

-What features should I look for in loyalty management software?
+What is loyalty management software?

 Are you optimizing your incentives or just running them?